 What are some of the special features of this track?

 Next to earning your MSc diploma from Erasmus University Rotterdam, an institution that is consistently ranked among the top 3% of the world’s best universities, studying the ‘Urban Economic Development: Innovation & Entrepreneurship’ track also means that you will get to:

 Learn advanced urban data analytics

-Deepen your quantitative analysis skills ; understand regression results and learn how to interpret outcomes; translate findings derived from quantitative analyses into evidence-based policy analysis and policy-making.
+Deepen your quantitative skills; learn how to develop a basic and yet sound quantitative research framework; translate findings derived from quantitative studies into evidence-based policy analysis and policy-making.